viash-hub/biobox/docs/PYTHON_SCRIPT_DEVELOPMENT.md

 Default to bash.
 Reach for Python when:

-- The wrapper parses structured output (JSON, YAML, TSV with complex rules) and feeds it back to the tool.
+- The wrapper parses structured data (JSON, YAML, TSV with complex rules) and feeds it to the tool.
 - Arg construction has non-trivial branching (more than a handful of if/else).
 - The wrapper has to coordinate multiple tool invocations and shuffle their outputs.
 - Input validation is substantive (e.g. matched paired-end file lists, schema checks).